-St. Boniface Hospital’s HIV/AIDS testing and treatment programs was one of the first programs of its kind in southern Haiti.
+St. Boniface Hospital’s HIV/AIDS testing and treatment program was one of the first programs of its kind in southern Haiti.

 Throughout the first two decades of the AIDS epidemic, long-term antiretroviral (ARV) treatment wasn’t possible for people infected with HIV in the south of Haiti.
 However, in 2004 the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) supported SBH's efforts to begin providing treatment to HIV-positive patients.
 Since then, our HIV/AIDS program has expanded into an extremely successful long-term treatment and support program that has changed HIV from a death sentence into a chronic illness for many people in Haiti.